SeanDaBlack/KelloggBot/README.md

 options:
   -h, --help  show this help message and exit
-  --debug     Puts script in a 'debug' mode where the Chrome GUI is visible --mailtm    Uses mail.tm instead of guerrilla mail by default
+  --debug     Puts script in a 'debug' mode where the Chrome GUI is visible

 Kellogg bad | Union good | Support strike funds
 ```